-In real use case, multithreaded decoder software is utilized, and each tile is decoded in a separate thread.
-We've done comparison for single thread applications for the same DNG image and at the same hardware.
-JPEG decoding is fully done on CPU, no image processing on GPU is implemented.
-Test image has resolution 16 MPix, 12-bit, two components (just one Huffman table), one tile, demosaic pattern is RGGB, timings include decoding computations only.
+In real use case, multithreaded decoder software is utilized, and each tile (or each frame) is decoded in a separate thread.
+We've done comparison for single thread applications for the same DNG images and at the same hardware.
+DNG decoding is fully done on CPU, no image processing on GPU is implemented.
+Test images have resolutions from 2 MPix to 16 MPix, 12-bit, one or two components (just one Huffman table), one tile, demosaicing pattern is RGGB, timings include decoding computations only.

 DNG decoding benchmarks for single thread applications

-The fastest result of lossless jpeg decoding could be achieved with Fastvideo LJ Decoder due to highly-optimized decompression routines.
-We utilize that library to speed up DNG decoding at Fast CinemaDNG Processor software.
-This is very important issue to insure smooth video preview from CinemaDNG footages in realtime.
+The fastest result of lossless jpeg decoding could be achieved with Fastvideo LJ Decoder due to highly-optimized Huffman decompression routines.
+We utilize that library to speedup DNG decoding at Fast CinemaDNG Processor software.
+This is very important issue to insure smooth video preview for CinemaDNG footages in realtime.

-Soon we will publish more info about 12/14/16-bit DNG decoding.
-We will also consider how to accelerate decoding for CR2, NEF, ARW and other RAW formats which are utilizing lossless jpeg compression.
+Soon we will also implement fast decoding for CR2, NEF, ARW and other RAW formats which are utilizing lossless jpeg compression.